 Whenever he changes the menu for the season, he spends 2 weeks in the kitchen preparing and teaching the staff at both restaurants.
 The menu only changes twice a year, in the spring/summer, then again for the fall/winter.

 Loyalty is very prevalent at both his restaurants.
 The two chefs at Caribou Cafe have been with him since 2003.
 The chef at Zinc has been there since 2008.
 He also has a core group of staff that has been with him since he opened both restaurants.
-He may not be in the kitchen as much nowadays, but that’s because as sole owner, he handles all the issues that arise from owning you own business. it certainly keeps him busy!
+He may not be in the kitchen as much nowadays, but that’s because as sole owner, he handles all the issues that arise from owning you’re own business.
+It certainly keeps him busy!
 He and his wife have a daughter.
-She started working at Caribou Cafe at an early age and evidently was very good at recommending wines to patrons.
-She became a favorite with the customers but later in life chose a different career and is now a senior buyer for Urban Outfitters.
+She started working at Caribou Cafe at an early age, and evidently she was very good at recommending wines to patrons.
+She became a favorite with the customers but later in life chose a different career, and is now a senior buyer for Urban Outfitters.

 Chef Desaintmartin also told me that he’s always open to suggestions for new ideas or new events for his restaurants.
 Wine paring dinners, couples nights, themed events, what ever idea you may have, he’d like to hear it.
 They do have some events coming up, like a wine paring dinner, so be sure to get on their mailing list if you haven’t already.